Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Discussion

 \section{Discussion}

-For our first result (Theorem~\ref{thm:knownROABPhs}), there are three directions of improvement.
-Ideally, one would like to have all three at once. \begin{enumerate} \item Find a similar hitting-set for the unknown-order case.
-In fact, we conjecture that the same hitting-set (Lemma~\ref{lem:recursivehs}) works for the unknown-order case as well. \item Get a hitting-set for all characteristic fields.
-It is easy to construct examples over small characteristic fields where our hitting-set does not work. \item Reduce the time complexity to polynomial time.
-To achieve this, it seems one has to do away with the divide and conquer approach. \end{enumerate} We conjecture a polynomial-time hitting-set for the unknown-order case in Conjecture~\ref{con:polyROABP}.
+For our first result (\expref{Theorem}{thm:knownROABPhs}), there are three directions for improvement.
+Ideally, one would like to have all three at once. \begin{enumerate} \item Find a similar hitting set for the unknown-order case.
+In fact, we conjecture that the same hitting set (\expref{Lemma}{lem:recursivehs}) works for the unknown-order case as well. \item Get a hitting set for all fields (including low-characteristic fields).
+It is easy to construct examples over small characteristic fields where our hitting set does not work. \item Reduce the hitting-set size to polynomial.
+To achieve this, it seems one has to do away with the divide and conquer approach. \end{enumerate} The map described in \expref{Conjecture}{con:polyROABP} is a possible candidate for a polynomial-size hitting set for ROABPs and proving this conjecture would resolve two of the points above.

-As mentioned earlier, the ideas here can help in finding a better PRG for ROBPs.
-In particular, it is a big open question to find an $O(\log n)$-seed-length PRG for constant-width ROBPs (analogous to Corollary~\ref{cor:constantwidth}).
+As mentioned earlier, we believe the ideas here may help in finding a better PRG for ROBPs.
+Studying such connections would in particular take us closer towards resolving a major open question of finding an $O(\log n)$-seed-length PRG for constant width ROBPs.